 Community’s improbable fifth season was perhaps my most anticipated real-time watch of the year.
-Now that it’s wrapped, I can say that it lived up to that billing: not because it was entirely successful – it wasn’t – but because it stopped the bleeding, and restored the show’s unique sensibility for ambitious and unpredictable comedy.
+Now that it’s wrapped, I can say that it lived up to that billing: not because it was entirely successful (it wasn’t) but because it stopped the bleeding, restoring the show’s reputation and unique sensibility for ambitious, unpredictable comedy.

-Emerging from the ashes of an awful season four — which the show, in typical fourth-wall-breaking fashion, calls “the gas leak year” — this latest session boasts the return of original showrunner Dan Harmon.
+Emerging from the ashes of an awful season four — which the show, recursively, calls “the gas leak year” — this latest session boasts the return of original showrunner Dan Harmon.
 It takes a few episodes to shake the rust off, but it quickly becomes clear just how much Harmon’s touch was missed.
 His first task: to somehow keep all the characters at Greendale for another year.
 In “Repilot” he accomplishes this by bringing back pivotal figure Jeff Winger (Joel McHale) as a law teacher when his new practice fails.
-The rest of the gang simply re-enrolls, joining the “Save Greendale” committee: a student-teacher organization formed to keep the struggling campus alive (and, you know, justify the group gathering in the study room every week.)
+The rest of the gang simply re-enrolls, joining the “Save Greendale” committee, a student-teacher organization formed to keep the struggling campus alive.
+(And, you know, to justify the group gathering in the study room every week.)

-While Harmon’s singular grasp of Community’s style definitely rights a listing ship in the early stages, the show has other challenges to overcome: specifically, the departure of Donald Glover as loveable dimwit Troy Barnes.
-His write-off storyline leads to two early memorable episodes: “Cooperative Polygraphy,” in which the group submits to a collective lie-detector test, and “Geothermal Escapism,” the season’s most notable setpiece episode which transforms the campus into a Mad Max-like rendition of the childish “lava game.”
+While Harmon’s singular grasp of Community’s style definitely rights a listing ship, the show has other challenges to overcome: specifically, the departure of Donald Glover as lovable dimwit Troy Barnes.
+His write-off storyline leads to two early memorable episodes: “Cooperative Polygraphy,” in which the group submits to a collective lie-detector test, and “Geothermal Escapism,” the season’s most notable set piece episode which transforms the campus into a Mad Max-like rendition of the childish “lava game.”
 The latter is a near-classic.

 Chemistry issues aside, the post-Troy episodes are often interesting in their mining of obscure pop culture.
-And at least two episodes hold up with the show’s best early material, I think: “App Development and Condiments,” in which a social media phenomenon transforms the campus into a 1970s filmic dystopia, and the brilliant “G.I.
+At least two episodes hold up with the show’s best early material: “App Development and Condiments,” in which a social media phenomenon transforms the campus into a 1970s filmic dystopia, and the awkwardly brilliant “G.I.
 Jeff,” a mostly animated episode that explores the depths of Jeff Winger’s childhood psyche.
 Episodes like this make it worth sitting through a few iffy failures.